mikewii/CCC/README.md

 to test it out imidiately.

 ## How to use:
+Prerequirements: DevkitARM must be installed in your environment Simply run make after setup.

-There is 2 ways you can use it:
+There is 2 ways you can setup it:
 - see SECTIONS in linker.ld and change .jump for entry offset, edit jump.s to change dst
 - ignore jump completely and set ENTRY to fun, or any other function